bzz/LangID/README.md

 *Language identification* is the task of determining the languege, by looking on sample of text.

 Goals:
- - build multiple models for identification of programming languages for a give file
+ - build multiple models for identification of programming languages for a given file
- - compare performance/accuracy
+ - compare accuracy and performance

 Non-goal: ignore vendored&generated code, override \w user settings